11 Traveller reviews from Holiday Watchdog

 "After reading previous reviews we were worried about this booking but the hotel has been recently refurbished to a 5* standard and it deserves it.
 Excellent standard of service - smiley service team in yellow tops are always available to help.
 Entertainment team (known as Animation) are good, dedicated kids area, wonderful spa and wellness centre and good food - plenty of it!
 We stayed for 7 nights and had a thoroughly relaxing time which was just what we wanted.
 There are 3 main pools (including a relax pool where there is no music playing), all have sun loungers, and parasols available; poolside team (lifeguards) are great and very helpful; 2 main bars in the complex serve drinks from 10am until 12 midnight and drinks also available in the restaurants and the beach bar / cafe.
 Staff have limited English but really do their best to help.
 Highly recommended - we were so happy we never left the resort!"

-- Travel date: Mon 3rd of May 2010
+- Travel date: 3rd May 2010

 Come here for fun and relaxtion.
 It has it all!

-- Travel date: Fri 30th of April 2010
+- Travel date: 30th April 2010

 Fantastic clean and friendly hotel